aricaldeira/pyspread/pyspread/share/doc/manual/file_menu.md

 ## File → Open

 Loading a spreadsheet from disk can be initiated with **`File → Open`**.
-Opening a file expects a file with the extension `.pysu` or `.pys`.
+Opening a file expects a file with the extension `.pysu`, `.pys` or - if the `pycel` package is installed - `.xlsx`.
 The file format is *pyspread* specific.
 The formats differ only in `.pys` being a bzip2-compressed version of `.pysu`. `pysu` is the default option.
 It can be beneficial when using *pyspread* in combination with file version control systems such as git.

+Using `.xlsx`, Excel files can be opened.
+Excel formula are converted into Python code via the `pycel` package.
+Note that many common files may not work as expected and may not appear at all because `pycel` does not support them, e.g. relative cell references are treated as absolute ones.
+Furthermore, using the resulting pyspread files will require `pycel` to be installed in order to run without errors.

 Since *pyspread* files are ultimately Python programs, a file is opened in safe mode if it has not been previously signed with the key that is shown in the Preference dialog.